 2. Replace missing or deteriorated doors with doors that match the original, or that are of compatible contemporary design.

 3. Place new entrances on secondary elevations away from the main elevation.
 Preserve non-functional entrances that are architecturally significant.

-Staff finds that the door replacement meets the guidelines because the design is a compatible contemporary design and the new entrance is located on a secondary elevation not facing the street.
+Staff finds that the door replacement meets the guidelines because the design is a compatible contemporary design.

 RECOMMENDATION